Andes-Kea/Andes-Kea/TechnicalExperience/README.md

 ## Technical Experience
 The University of Denver developed my technical skills through a variety of unique and challenging courses.
 From my course sequence of Database Management Systems to Algorithms and Data Structures, I have been educated in a variety of hard skills and applications.

-- Coding: Java, Python, VBA, SQL
--	Data Visualization: Power BI, Tableau, Visio, (Python packages of Seaborn, Matplotlib)
+- Applications: SPSS Modeler, JMP, Power Pivot, Power BI, Tableau, Visio
 -	Microsoft: Excel, Access, Word, PowerPoint, Teams
--	Analysis Tools: SPSS Modeler, JMP, Power Pivot
+- Languages: Java, Python, VBA, SQL

+Below I have listed highlighted courses which covered a variety of the applications and skills mentioned above.

-### Database Management Systems
+## Database Management Systems

 In my Database Management Sequence I started off constructing a mock-database for the United States Forest Service (USFS) and their project management.
 This sequence covered the database lifecycle, from creation to visualization to results.
 In each phase of the sequence I continued to add new skills to my palette.
 I began with creating ERD diagrams within Visio and then quickly ramped up the pace to working with Microsoft Access and pieces of SQL querying (Both ERD & Access Reports are seen below)
 <img src = "https://user-images.githubusercontent.com/28812295/162328637-d2d6b11d-6e9d-493f-b93b-bf8bc6355c59.png" width = "500" height = "300"> <img src = "https://user-images.githubusercontent.com/28812295/162328653-48949672-d736-4652-b210-811e7452e282.png" width = "500" height = "300">